 The SIB, with assistance from the Retirement and Investment Office (RIO) staff, implements the investment strategies of the individual clients of the SIB based on the clients' investment policies, which contain their asset allocations.
 Investments are managed in pools, where feasible, to take advantage of cost efficiencies available to larger pools of money.
 The SIB externally manages all of its investments, and hires professional investment managers to manage strategies intended to best maximize returns for stated levels of risk within the client policies.
 The investment managers make the day-to-day decisions on which securities to buy or sell based on investment strategies they are hired to utilize.
 RIO staff acts as a "manager of managers" and coordinates the activities of the external investment managers, custodian bank and investment consultant.
 Please click here to view a diagram of the SIB investment program.

-As of 6/30/20, the SIB has 12 statutory clients (as specified in NDCC 21-10-06) and 15 contracted clients.
-The largest of these include the Teachers' Fund for Retirement (TFFR), Public Employees Retirement System (PERS), the Legacy Fund, Workforce Safety & Insurance Fund (WSI), and the Budget Stabilization Fund.
-Other clients include the City of Grand Forks Pension Fund, the City of Bismarck Employees and Police Pension Funds, and the State Fire and Tornado Fund.
-Please refer to the SIB performance summary page which lists the various funds under the SIB and their net of fees performance history for time periods ended June 30 of each year, as well as the current fiscal year-to-date.
+As of 6/30/22, the SIB has 12 statutory clients (as specified in NDCC 21-10-06) and 15 contracted clients.
+The largest include the Legacy Fund, Teachers' Fund for Retirement (TFFR), Public Employees Retirement System (PERS), Workforce Safety & Insurance Fund (WSI), and Budget Stabilization Fund.
+Other clients include the City of Grand Forks Pension Fund, City of Bismarck Employees and Police Pension Funds, and State Fire and Tornado Fund.
+For a complete list of funds, please refer to the SIB performance summary page which lists the various funds under the SIB and their net of fees performance history for various time periods.
 RIO, as well as the State of ND, operates on fiscal years (July 1 - June 30) rather than calendar years.
-When comparing investment returns, it is important to understand the time periods reported.
+When comparing investment returns it is important to understand the time periods reported.

 According to NDCC 21-10-07, the SIB "shall apply the prudent investor rule in investing for funds under its supervision.
 The prudent investor rule means that in making investments the fiduciaries shall exercise the judgment and care, under the circumstances then prevailing, that an institutional investor of ordinary prudence, discretion, and intelligence exercises in the management of large investments entrusted to it, not in regard to speculation but in regard to the permanent disposition of funds, considering probable safety of capital as well as probable income."